Chitragupta16/kasparro-agentic-Soumyashis-Sarkar/docs/projetdocumentation.md

 ## 4. System Design

 ### Architecture
-The system follows a linear Directed Acyclic Graph (DAG):
+The system follows a linear DAG as was required by the documentation given:
 `Ingestion -> Transformation -> Generation -> Assembly`

 ```mermaid